Introduction to Architecture Online: Summer 2021

-Watch our public information session and get an overview of the program's curriculum, pedagogy, and focus for this year.
+Watch this public information session to get an overview of the program's curriculum, pedagogy, and focus.
 The session features the work of our alumni and presentations by faculty, Prof. Mersiha Veledar and Prof. James Lowder, followed by a live Q & A session including Assistant Dean Hayley Eber and administrative staff.

-In light of the recent spread of COVID-19 in New York City, The Irwin S. Chanin School of Architecture of The Cooper Union is proud to announce our upcoming summer intensive program that features a new virtual curriculum accessible to students worldwide.
+In light of the ongoing spread of COVID-19 in New York City, The Irwin S. Chanin School of Architecture of The Cooper Union will feature a virtual curriculum accessible to students worldwide.
 As an institution that is committed to the pursuit of excellence and learning, we view our current circumstances as an opportunity to advance our thinking through radical experimentation between various forms of online engagements, digital interface, virtual modeling and representation techniques.
 The pleasure of making and experimentation are fundamental to our discovery of architecture and the innovation of the discipline, as well as a deeply thoughtful form of social and cultural dialogue where the imaginary becomes possible.

 Student daily tutorial and desk-critique sessions will be assigned to either 9AM-11AM or 2PM-4PM EST to accommodate time zone differences.

 Program participants are rising 11th and 12th grade students.
 Applicants do not require a portfolio or previous classwork in architecture.
 Students who attend the program and successfully complete all requirements will receive a Certificate of Completion from The Cooper Union.

 July 6 - July 30, 2021 | 4-weeks, 4 credits | Live Synchronous Sessions Monday - Friday, 11AM-2PM EST.